Leonidee/spark-jobs-automation/README.md

 # Technology and Architecture

-The process orchestrator is Airflow, deployed in Docker containers.
+The process orchestrator is [Airflow](https://github.com/apache/airflow), deployed in Docker containers.

-A Rest API service, implemented using the Fast API and Uvicorn frameworks, is used to receive requests in the cluster.
+A Rest API service, implemented using the [Fast API](https://github.com/tiangolo/fastapi) and [Uvicorn](https://github.com/encode/uvicorn) frameworks, is used to receive requests in the cluster.

-Apache Spark, deployed on a lightweight Hadoop cluster consisting only of a Master node and several compute nodes (without HDFS), is the primary data processing engine.
+[Apache Spark](https://github.com/apache/spark), deployed on a lightweight Hadoop cluster consisting only of a Master node and several compute nodes (without HDFS), is the primary data processing engine.

 S3 is the primary data storage, providing flexibility and cost-effectiveness for data storage.

+Cloud infrastructure provided by [Yandex Cloud](https://cloud.yandex.com/en-ru/).

 # How to use

 *Note*: You must have a Hadoop cluster prepared and configured.
 The project uses a cloud cluster from Yandex Cloud.

 *Note*: And you must also have an S3 baket, the paths to which must be specified in the variables of the `dag.py` file.

 *Note*: The project was implemented and tested only on Debian/Ubuntu OS.

 All credentials must be located in a `.env` file (you need to create one), which is automatically taken into all Docker containers with Airflow.